dhis2/dhis2-docs/src/user/managing-dashboards.md

 To toggle the description, click on the **...More** button and choose **Show description** (or **Hide description**).
 This setting will be remembered for all dashboards that you open.
 This setting applies to you, not other users.

 ### Star dashboards { #dashboard-star-dashboard }

 Your starred dashboards are listed first in the list of dashboards.
 To star a dashboard, click on the star button to the right of the title.
-You can also toggle the star from the **...More** menu.
+You can also toggle the star from the **...More** button.
 When the star is “filled”, that means the dashboard is starred.
 Starring a dashboard only applies to you, not other users.

 ### Filtering a dashboard